jhilpatel13/DICOMTransit/README.md

 - If missing any other modules/packages, try:
 	- $ pip install "package-name"

+### What does the anonymizer_driver.py do?:
+- Anonymizes all sensitive information of all .dcm files IN given directory (including sub-directories) with default ID (None).
+- It also creates a log file for the directory that was anonymized.
+The log file is genereated automaticaly and can be found inside Anonymization_Logs/...
+The log files are named in this format:
+(Year-Month-Day)_(Hour:Minute_Seconds)_(Selected directory/folder name)_log.txt"

-# How to anonymize Dicom Files:
+# How to anonymize Dicom Files using anonymizer_driver.py:
 - Run anonymizer_driver.py with:
 	- $ python3 anonymizer_driver.py
 - Follow instructions in terminal

-- Optionally: You can provided arguments for the new patient ID and patient Name like this:
+- Optionally: You can launch the script by provided arguments like this:
-	-$ python3 anonymizer_driver.py [folder_path] [new_ID] (without brackets)
+	-$ python3 anonymizer_driver.py [folder_path] [new_ID] (Without brackets)
-	-NOTE that if no argument is given for new ID, by default the ID will be blank or ""
+	-NOTE that if no argument is given for new ID, by default the ID will be "None" -You can also skip the confirmation question like this:

-### What does the anonymizer_driver.py script do?:
-- Anonymizes patient name and patient ID of all .dcm files IN selected directory (including sub-directories) with given ID.
-It also creates a log file for the directory that was anonymized.
-The log file  is genereated automaticaly and can be found inside Anonymization_Logs/...
-The log files are named in this format: (Year-Month-Day)_(Hour:Minute_Seconds)_(Selected directory/folder name)_log.txt"
+	-$ echo "yes" | python3 anonymizer_driver.py [folder_path] [new_ID] (Use with caution, as anonymization is permanent)